CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab13.md

 Now you're ready to create a client app that uses an agent.
 Some code has been provided for you in a GitHub repository.

 ### Task 2.1: Clone the repo containing the application code

+In this task, you will clone the GitHub repository that contains the application code and explore its structure.
+You’ll then set up a Python virtual environment, install the required libraries, and configure the .env file with your Azure AI Foundry project endpoint and model deployment name (gpt-4.1) to prepare the app for running.

 1. Navigate to [Azure portal](https://portal.azure.com/).